 Top of the page

-Getting treatment for sleep apnea can help you sleep and feel better.
-It may also help keep your heart failure from getting worse.
+Getting treatment for sleep apnea may help you sleep and feel better.

 Go to https://www.healthwise.net/patientEd

 Enter A820 in the search box to learn more about "Heart Failure and Sleep Apnea: Care Instructions".

 Medical Review:Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology & Martin J. Gabica MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.